 Hermoine being played by a Black actress in Cursed Child is great.
 Hermoine’s physical appearance doesn’t have any bearing on the plot.

-While I know she doesn’t have full control over Fantastic Beasts, it is frustrating that Dumbledore is a canonically gay character, was in love with Grindlewald yet I felt the film kept skirting around it in Crimes of Grindlewald.
+While I know she doesn’t have full control over Fantastic Beasts, it is frustrating that Dumbledore is a canonically gay character, was in love with Grindelwald yet I felt the film kept skirting around it in Crimes of Grindelwald.
+Check out these queer YA books.

 Her comments about the transgender community are not something I can stand by.
 Trans women are women.